S$^2$MAT: Simultaneous and Self-Reinforced Mapping and Tracking in Dynamic Urban Scenariosorcing Framework for Simultaneous Mapping and Tracking in Unbounded Urban Environments: Evaluation

-\prettyref{fig:kitti_comparison} presents qualitative results for four methods: OctoMap~\cite{hornung2013octomap}, Removert~\cite{kim2020remove}, ERASOR~\cite{lim2021erasor}, and our own approach.
-Our analysis indicates that while OctoMap effectively removes dynamic points, it also removes many static points, resulting in sparse static maps (see ~\prettyref{fig:kitti_comparison_octomap}).
-Removert retains enough static features, but the static maps it generates still contain obvious dynamic points (see \prettyref{fig:kitti_comparison_removert}).
-ERASOR and our method produce high-quality static maps, but ERASOR tends to mistakenly remove ground points as dynamic points, resulting in small holes in the generated static map.
-Additionally, ERASOR's dynamic point removal assumes that moving objects are always in contact with the ground, which is not always the case.
-For example, vegetation shading can obscure ground parts, making it difficult for ERASOR to remove points from vehicles in those areas (see ~\prettyref{fig:kitti_comparison_erasor}).
+\prettyref{fig:kitti_comparison} summarizes a qualitative comparison of different methods.
+We can observe that OctoMap's dynamic point removal is too aggressive, resulting in a sparse static map with a significant number of static points incorrectly removed (\prettyref{fig:kitti_comparison_octomap}).
+Removert and 4DMOS have many dynamic points incorrectly retained in their static maps (\prettyref{fig:kitti_comparison_removert} and \prettyref{fig:kitti_comparison_4dmos}).
+Both ERASOR and \textnameSMAT{} generate high-quality static maps.
+However, ERASOR occasionally removes ground points erroneously, resulting in small holes in the static map.
+Additionally, ERASOR assumes that dynamic objects always contact the ground, which is generally not true.
+For example, vegetation shading can obscure ground areas, making it challenging for ERASOR to remove points from vehicles in such regions (\prettyref{fig:kitti_comparison_erasor}).

-It's worth noting that both Removert and ERASOR are offline methods that rely on a pre-built map, which restricts their use in real-time scenarios.
-Moreover, OctoMap is computationally intensive, and its computational load increases quickly as the scene scale increases.
-This poses a challenge for achieving real-time performance on onboard computers with limited computation resources, particularly in larger scenes.

-While KITTI has been commonly used for evaluating SLAM and perception algorithms, we discovered that the dataset does not contain frequent occurrences of dynamic objects.
-As a result, many state-of-the-art approaches, including~\cite{lim2021erasor}, can attain over 90\% PR and RR on the SemanticKITTI dataset.
-Consequently, the performance of different algorithms in dynamic object removal may not be accurately evaluated using the SemanticKITTI dataset.
+{\textbf{Comparison in customized simulation scenario.}} While the KITTI dataset has been extensively used to evaluate SLAM and perception algorithms, it lacks frequent instances of dynamic objects.
+Therefore, many state-of-the-art methods, such as those presented in~\cite{lim2021erasor}, can already achieve PR and RR values exceeding 90\% on this dataset.
+In other words, this dataset cannot comprehensively evaluate the accuracy of dynamic object removal.